Dromadoros/formazing/README.md

 `/admin/structure/formazing_entity/{FORMAZING_ID}/json/post`

-The body must respect this structure:
+The body must respect this structure, here is a sample:

 ```
 {